 One of the saddest facts about World War I is that millions died needlessly because military and civilian leaders were slow to adapt their old-fashioned strategies and tactics to the new weapons of 1914.
 New technology made war more horrible and more complex than ever before.
 The United States and other countries felt the effects of the war for years afterwards.

-Although the eventual death tally reached an estimated 9 million, as compared to 14 million for all wars that occurred during the previous century, arguably the greatest toll resonated in the minds of survivors, and researchers began studying shell shock, now known as Post-Traumatic Stress Disorder (PTSD).
+The eventual death tally reached an estimated 9 million, as compared to 14 million for all wars that occurred during the previous century, arguably the greatest toll resonated in the minds of survivors, which inspired studies into shell shock, now known as Post-Traumatic Stress Disorder (PTSD).
 On the one hand, commanders considered soldiers showing early signs of this condition to be cowards or malingerers, sentencing many to face firing squads.
 On the other hand, psychiatrists – for example, Robert Gaupp, E. Regis, and Charles Myers — would pioneer efforts toward increasingly more effective treatments for the psychological effects of war.
 So, yes, this enormous conflagration netted enormous technological advances for humankind, but the terrors birthed from these “leaps forward” seem to overshadow the blessings.

 As with previous conflicts, former soldiers penned first-person and artistic accounts, but never in such numbers.
 Robert Graves, Ernst Junger, and Henri Barbusse all published war autobiographies, and the British poets Siegfried Sassoon and Wilfred Owen crafted nightmares into frightening but elegant verse.
 Novelists also provided creative perspectives, with Erich Maria Remarque’s All Quiet on the Western Front and Ernest Hemingway’s A Farewell to Arms still thriving as exemplars of the genre.
-But before these novels were released, director King Vidor initiated the “War is Hell” trend in film with The Big Parade (1925), starring John Gilbert and Renee Adoree.
-If like me your first viewing of this silent classic generated a strong sense of déjà vu then you too appreciate its influence on many later movies, among them the cinematic version of A Farewell to Arms, The Best Years of Our Lives, and more recently Apocalypse Now and Platoon.
+But before these novels were released, director King Vidor initiated the “war is hell” trend in film with The Big Parade (1925), starring John Gilbert and Renée Adorée.
+If like me your first viewing of this silent classic generates a strong sense of déjà vu then you too appreciate its influence on many later movies, among them the cinematic version of A Farewell to Arms, The Best Years of Our Lives, and more recently Apocalypse Now and Platoon.

 The story isn’t complicated.
 Gilbert plays Jim Apperson, the scion of a wealthy family living easily until patriotic friends convince him to enlist and fight in Europe.
 Leaving behind his father, his mother, his elder brother, and his long-time girlfriend, Apperson enters basic training and then travels to France with his unit, including Slim, a construction worker, and Bull, a bartender.
 The first part of the film outlines the growing love between Jim and Melisande, a farm girl in Champillon, the village in which his unit waits until deployed to the front.